bodokaiser/libuv-internals/README.md

 new readable data in the socket must be published to libuv somehow.
 The events section tries to get some concepts of that.

+### streams

+The stream component is the most platform dependent part of libuv.
+As I understood correctly so far the most simple implementation works by just subscribing to a file discriptor with the event notification system of the os.
+In case of OS X this is not possible for all all file discriptor types.
+This causes libuv to create an extra thread polling manuelly the file state and then using the async component to wake up the main thread.
+The created example tries to the main idea of a readable file stream which will execute read callbacks each time new data is added to the file.

 ## License

 Copyright © 2013 Bodo Kaiser <i@bodokaiser.io>